kevinVervier/metagm/README.md

 * an `output` folder to store all the files produced by the script

 ### Options
-The script `metagm_build.py` also offers options to add flexibility in the building database process:
+The script `metagm_build.py` also offers options in the building database process:
-*
+* `-h`: help display
+* `-v`: verbose mode for additional details on each step
+* `--QC`: run [quality control]((https://github.com/kevinVervier/metagm/blob/master/README.md#quality-control) on the list of genomes before building any database.
+If not done, the scirpt assumes that all the genomes have already been cheked.

 ### Outputs